shields-ctr/svelte-yjs/README.md

 Curiously, much more demanding UI problems like code editors have great integration, but relatively more common use cases like replicating the state of a reactive UI don't appear to be well fleshed out yet.
 In retrospect, most CRDT research grew out of collaborative editors...

-Anyways, the main idea is you need to make CRDT observers and reactive UI proxies keep each other synchronized.
+Anyways, the main idea is you need to make CRDT observers and reactive UI proxies keep each others' data synchronized.
 I made a half-hearted attempt with Svelte-Loro.
 It used coarse grained Svelte4 stores and I didn't even try to bridge Loro's delta encoding into Svelte updates...
-I found some other projects that took a similar approach which I became convinced was wrong because the mismatch in granularity and the inefficiencies that would create- especially for large documents like the ones I want to use.
+I found some other projects that took a similar approach- which I became convinced was wrong because the mismatch in granularity and the inefficiencies that would create- especially for large documents like the ones I want to use.

-Luckily this year's Svelte Hackathon featured a project which synchronizes Svelte5 runes with Yjs Documents; [SyncroState](https://syncrostate.pages.dev/) by [beynar](https://github.com/beynar).
+Luckily, this year's Svelte Hackathon featured a project which synchronizes Svelte5 runes with Yjs Documents; [SyncroState](https://syncrostate.pages.dev/) by [beynar](https://github.com/beynar).
 I haven't fully read the code but I did see fine grained proxies, which I think is the right way to approach this.

 Also, the library provides schema definition and input validation features.
-Very forward thinking of the author; I have wondered for awhile now how CRDT implementors intend to structure and validate these documents.
-This goes a long way to providing that!
+Very forward thinking of the author; I have wondered for awhile now how CRDT implementors intend to structure and validate these documents if they can be used for large swaths of application state!
+This goes a long way to providing that.

 # Running the Example